Rehabilitation Program

 Assistance Determination

 The home repairs will be provided as a loan that doesn’t require any monthly payments and doesn’t charge interest.
 This loan will last for 10 years and will be recorded as a lien on your property.
 The exact repairs you receive will depend on your specific situation, following Florida Housing rules.
-The total amount of help you can get, including any fees, can’t be more than $70,000.

 Additional Information